Marceillo/eco-shave/README.md

 7. Create your application using:

-* ```python3 manage.py startapp APP_NAME``` - This will create your application with the name "APP-NAME"
+* ```python3 manage.py start app APP_NAME``` - This will create your application with the name "APP-NAME"

 8. Add your local server to "ALLOWED_HOSTS" in the settings.py file.
-For this you need to run the command
+For this, you need to run the command

 * ```python3 manage.py runserver``` - This runs the server.
 This will give you an error message "DisallowedHost at /", following the link of your local server.
-Copy this link and add it in your settings.py file.
+Copy this link and add it to your settings.py file.
 * While in the settings.py file, also add your newly created app in the "INSTALLED_APPS" section at the bottom of the list.
 In the picture, the first app is called "APP".

 9. To get the code ready for deployment, gunicorn needs to be installed and added to the requirements with the following commands: